Meshinchi-Lab/contributing_guidelines/README.md

 This repository contains the internal documentation for creating, maintaining, and contributing to the Meshinchi and Locatelli Lab's software and data analysis pipelines on github.

-Find the rendered documentation at http://meshinchilab.com/contributing_guidelines.
+Find the rendered documentation linked in the repository description.